swetaz/PubSubModelUsingAzServiceBus/README.md

-# PubSubModelUsingAzServiceBus
+# Implementing Publisher Subscriber Model Using Azure Service Bus
-#Implementing Publisher Subscriber Model Using Azure Service Bus
+#PubSubModelUsingAzServiceBus

 This example is a simple explantion on Publisher Subscriber model using Azure service bus -